-Students are required to complete his/her educational program in no longer than 150% of the published length of the program as measured in clock hours as determined by the program in order to be considered making Satisfactory Academic Progress.
+Students are required to complete his/her educational program in no longer than 150% of the published length of the program as measured in Quarter credit hours as determined by the program in order to be considered making Satisfactory Academic Progress.

 Evaluations are conducted at the end of each payment period to determine if the student has met the minimum requirements.
 Evaluations are based on the cumulative attendance percentage as of the last day of the evaluation period.
-The attendance percentage is determined by dividing the total hours accrued by the total number of hours scheduled.
-Or, in the case of the semester credit and quarter credit hour programs the pace is determined by the number of semester or quarter credit hours attempted.
+The attendance percentage is determined by dividing the total credits accrued by the total number of credits scheduled.
 An evaluation of the cumulative attendance since the beginning of the course will indicate that, given the same attendance rate, the student will graduate within the maximum time frame allowed.